andrelohmann/silverstripe-geoip/README.md

 Sean Harvey (Nickname: sharvey, halkyon)
 <sean (at) silverstripe (dot) com>

+## Requirements

+Silverstripe 3.2.x

 ### Notice
- * After each Update, set the new Tag
+This repository uses the git flow paradigm.
+After each release cycle, do not forget to push tags, master and develop to the remote origin
 ```
-git tag -a v1.2.3.4 -m 'Version 1.2.3.4'
+git push --tags
+git push origin develop
-git push -u origin v1.2.3.4
+git push origin master
 ```
- * Also update the requirements in andrelohmann/silverstripe-apptemplate